mekomsolutions/traefik-docker-compose-dev/README.md

 # Traefik Dev Setup for Ozone
 This is a simple setup Traefik used for Development of Ozone.
-It provides local development with propers https domains backed by https://traefik.me/
+It provides local development with proper https domains backed by https://traefik.me/

 ## Setup
 Clone the project